dottjt/plastic/chapters/02-work.md

 ### Work Introduction

 In work we trust.
 A plutocratic orgy of totalitarian devastation.
 This week's solution to the rampant "black" problem.
 Mornin' coffee.
 Mornin' wank.
 Mornin' grain.
-Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with a pompadour pickaxe.
+Margarine's tainted folly of hardened bliss, as you attempt to pry the vogue from your eyes with a miniature pompadour pickaxe.
 The diabolical mud seeps from your gums and into the heart of your Special-K, programming Lucifer's twiddle into an undying commitment of useful, well-behaved utility.
 Tizzle n' rawr.
-Sizzle n' glare.
+Sizzle n' tisss.
+Achromatic in a calico bleak.
 Shuckle up, bucko.
 It's time to cradle the flair.

 ### Touch Upon Editor Meeting